Command pie

 gef➤ pie info [VNum]

-pie delete
+pie delete command

 This command deletes a PIE breakpoint given a VNum of that PIE breakpoint.